sylumer/automators/Episodes/100-149/EP136 - Automating Alex Cox.md

 ![Automators Logo|200x200](Logo.jpg)

 # Synopsis
-Alex Cox returns to the Automators to share a few new automation tricks and get answers for some more involving NFC Tags, Keyboard Maestro, and Automation Possibilities with Apple's Vision Pro.
+Alex Cox returns to the Automators to share a few new automation tricks and get answers for some more involving NFC Tags, Keyboard Maestro, and Automation Possibilities with [[Apple|Apple's]] Vision Pro.

 # Hosts
 - [[David Sparks]]